-I am Dr Emma Boland, a polar scientist, climate science communicator, and physical oceanographer, currently working at the British Antarctic Survey where I am using my expertise as an adjoint modeller in the NERC-funded CANARI and BIOPOLE projects.
-I was previously part of the ORCHESTRA project.
-I am an expert in the dynamics of the Polar Oceans, and am currently focussed on adjoint modelling.
-Adjoint modelling is an exciting tool for examining how climate models behave, and can find connections that traditional approaches miss.
-I am expanding my expertise to investigate how machine learning can benefit polar oceanography and climate science in general.
-I am co-director of the AI for the study of Climate Risk CDT, in collaboration with the University of Cambridge.
-I am a Sustainability By-Fellow at Churchill College, University of Cambridge.

-Climate Science Engagement:

-NEW | I am Dr Emma Boland, a polar scientist, climate science communicator, and physical oceanographer, currently working at the British Antarctic Survey where I am using my expertise as an adjoint modeller in the NERC-funded CANARI and BIOPOLE projects.
-I was previously part of the ORCHESTRA project.
-I am an expert in the dynamics of the Polar Oceans, and am currently focussed on adjoint modelling.
+I am Dr Emma Boland, a polar scientist, climate science communicator, and physical oceanographer, currently working at the British Antarctic Survey.
+I using my expertise as an adjoint modeller to study the dynamics of the Polar Oceans, and am currently focussed on adjoint modelling.
 Adjoint modelling is an exciting tool for examining how climate models behave, and can find connections that traditional approaches miss.
 I am expanding my expertise to investigate how machine learning can benefit polar oceanography and climate science in general.
 I am co-director of the AI for the study of Climate Risk CDT, in collaboration with the University of Cambridge.
 I am a Sustainability By-Fellow at Churchill College, University of Cambridge.

 Climate Science Engagement: